gorankomar/stitch-animations/README.md

 - Default threshold is `25%` of the element’s area.
 Override per-section via `data-visibility-threshold="0.4"` or per call with `{ threshold: 0.4 }`.
 - `setup` should return a cleanup function; `whenVisible` ensures that cleanup runs when the animation is torn down.
 - Under the hood it uses `IntersectionObserver`, but it falls back to immediate execution when the API is unavailable.
+- Need the same logic outside of `whenVisible`?
+Import `resolveVisibilityThreshold(element, fallback)` from the same module to clamp the attr consistently.

 ### Animation Contract